liamcurry/gql/README.md

 - Your data structures are language agnostic so only the resolvers need to be programmed.
 - The GraphQL language is terser than most programming languages.
+Schemas are simpler to write and understand.
 - Schemas rarely change after compile time; most people won't take advantage of progammatic schemas.
 - Schemas can be accessed without a GraphQL server.